SPSS: Overview

-SPSS is a widely used program for statistical analysis in social science.
+SPSS is a widely used software program for performing statistical analysis, especially within the social sciences, because it provides accessible tools for handling and interpreting data.
 It is also used by market researchers, health researchers, survey companies, government, education researchers, industries, marketing organizations, data miners, and others.
 The original SPSS manual (Nie, Bent & Hull, 1970) has been described as one of "sociology's most influential books" for allowing ordinary researchers to do their own statistical analysis.
 In addition to statistical analysis, data management (case selection, file reshaping and creating derived data) and data documentation (a metadata dictionary is stored in the datafile) are features of the base software.

 The many features of SPSS Statistics are accessible via pull-down menus or can be programmed with a proprietary 4GL command syntax language.
 Command syntax programming has the benefits of reproducible output, simplifying repetitive tasks, and handling complex data manipulations and analyses.
 Additionally, some complex applications can only be programmed in syntax and are not accessible through the menu structure.
 The pull-down menu interface also generates command syntax: this can be displayed in the output, although the default settings have to be changed to make the syntax visible to the user.
 They can also be pasted into a syntax file using the "paste" button present in each menu.
 Programs can be run interactively or unattended, using the supplied Production Job Facility.

 A "macro" language can be used to write command language subroutines.
 A Python programmability extension can access the information in the data dictionary and data and dynamically build command syntax programs.
 This extension, introduced in SPSS 14, replaced the less functional SAX Basic "scripts" for most purposes, although SaxBasic remains available.
 In addition, the Python extension allows SPSS to run any of the statistics in the free software package R. From version 14 onwards, SPSS can be driven externally by a Python or a VB.NET program using supplied "plug-ins".
 (From version 20 onwards, these two scripting facilities, as well as many scripts, are included on the installation media and are normally installed by default.)